ketangupta34/ProjectWhatNext/README.md

 U CAN VIEW THE WEBSITE ONLINE
 https://ketangupta34.github.io/ProjectWhatNext/

-The website is built using simple HTML ans css along with this javascript is used at various point throughout the website to give it an animated look.
+The website is built using simple HTML and CSS along with this javascript is used at various point throughout the website to give it an animated look.

 External Libararies used: